-The president Nana Akufo-Addo has courted the anger of the minority by suggesting the Eastern Corridor road left behind by Ex-president John Mahama is horribly bumpy no one could have a jolly ride on it, let alone to sleep while taking a ride on that stretch.
+President Nana Akufo-Addo has courted the anger of the minority by suggesting the Eastern Corridor road left behind by former President John Mahama is horribly bumpy no one could have a jolly ride on it, let alone to sleep while taking a ride on that stretch.

 Addressing chiefs and people of Hohoe in the Volta Region, as part of his three-day tour of the region, the president could not help but recount what he believes to be a terrible experience driving on that stretch.